apache/trafficserver/doc/admin-guide/plugins/hook-trace.en.rst

 is interested in.
 Next, in the event handler, we simply cast the event data pointer to the expected type.

-Hook events can be shown in the |TS| diagnosic log by using the ``hook-trace`` diagnostic tag::
+Hook events can be shown in the |TS| diagnostic log by using the ``hook-trace`` diagnostic tag::

     $ traffic_server -T hook-trace